swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 Function parameters marked with a property wrapper type must conform to a set of rules:

 1. For a default value to be included, the wrapper type must define an initializer with a first parameter labeled "wrappedValue".
-2. Marking a property-wrapping paramter `inout` is required and only allowed when the wrapper type's `wrappedValue` property defines a mutating setter.
-3. If any of the transformed functions share their signature with another function, the compiler will consider one of the two a redeclaration of the other.
+2. If any of the transformed functions share their signature with another function, the compiler will consider one of the two a redeclaration of the other.

 The transformation that will take place is as follows:

 1. The parameter name will be prefixed with an underscore.
 2. A synthesized computed property representing  `wrappedValue` will be created and named per the original (non-prefixed) parameter name.
-The accessors will mirror the `wrappedValue`'s ones.
+The accessors will mirror the `wrappedValue`'s ones, except for mutating ones.
 3. A synthesized computed property representing  `projectedValue` will be created and named per the original parameter name prefixed with a dollar sign (`$`).
-The accessors will mirror the `projectedValue`'s ones - except if a mutating setter is defined and the parameter isn't `inout`.
+The accessors will mirror the `projectedValue`'s ones, except for the mutating ones.
 4. If a parameter's wrapper-type defines an initializer with a first parameter labeled "wrappedValue", then the parameter's label will be prefixed with an underscore and the parameter will be bound to the wrapper type.
 5. If 4 does not apply, then the parameter's label is retained as is and the parameter is bound to the type of `wrappedValue`.